drug-design/course/docs/chapters/molecular-properties.md

 ### Chemical Properties

-A chemical compound has physical and chemical properties that are determined by its precise chemical constitution and architecture.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/chemical-properties-41e9b30d'><i class='fa fa-play' aria-hidden='true'></i></button>A chemical compound has physical and chemical properties that are determined by its precise chemical constitution and architecture.
 Chemical reactions occur in three-dimensions.
 The way a chemical reaction develops can be explained by analyzing the reactants and their interactions in three dimensions.
 This is so important that chemists try to incorporate this information into their two dimensional diagrams using some additional conventions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer